Georgians in Poland: Georgians in the Polish military service

 Jerzy Tumaniszwili, captain of the navy, who was awarded Virtuti Militari.

 Valerian Tevzadze, podpułkownik, the commander of the northern sector of the Polish defences during the siege of Warsaw.

 Mikheil Kvaliashvili, major, the commander of a cavalry battalion within the 15th Uhlans Regiment.

 Several Georgian officers were captured by the Soviet forces during the 1939 campaign.
-General Chkheidze, Major Mamaladze, Captain Skhirtladze and Captain Rusiashvili were killed during the infamous Katyn Massacre, from 1940 to 1941.
+General Chkheidze, Major Mamaladze, Captain Skhirtladze and Captain Rusiashvili were killed from 1940 to 1941.
 Many others spent several years in the gulag camps.